djeada/Parallel-And-Concurrent-Programming/README.md

 ### Building blocks of asynchronous programming

 #### Event loop

-An event loop is a loop that can register tasks to be executed, execute them, delay or even cancel them and handle different events related to these operations.
-The loop runs one function, while that function waits for IO, it pauses it and runs another.
+Although it is not always necessary, an event loop is frequently used in the implementation of asynchrony in programming languages.
+An event loop is a loop that may be used to register tasks to be executed, execute them, delay or cancel them, and handle other events linked to these tasks.
+The loop executes one function, then stops it and executes another while that function waits for IO.

 #### Corutines

-Coroutines are functions that can be stopped and resumed while being run.
-In Python, they are defined using the async def keyword.
-Much like generators, they too use their own form of yield from which is await.
+Coroutines are functions that may be stopped and restarted while they are running.
+They are commonly defined with the <code>async</code> keyword.

-CAN BE STOPPED AND RESUMED

 #### Futures

-A Future is an object that is supposed to store the result of a corutine it's associated with.

-Futures are objects that have the __await__() method implemented, and their job is to hold a certain state and result.
-The state can be one of the following:
+A Future is an item that is designed to hold the outcome of a corutine with which it is related.
+Future contains state information, which can typically be one of the following:

-1. pending - the future has no outcome or exception set.
+1. pending - there is no outcome or exception specified for the future.
-2. cancelled - the future was cancelled.
+2. canceled - the future has been canceled.
-3. finished - the future was completed, either by a result set or by an exception.
+3. completed - the future was finished, either by a result set or by an exception.

-The result, just like you have guessed, can either be a Python object, that will be returned, or an exception which may be raised.

 ### Asynchrony vs multithreading